Big Brother (Kanye West song): Background

 Record producer Toomp, who worked with Kanye West on fellow Graduation tracks "Good Life" and "Can't Tell Me Nothing", said that "Big Brother" was the final song the two recorded and the last to be mixed for the album.
 West repeatedly told him about a hook and a concept for the song, seeking a beat "with some real feel in it".
 He replayed the end part of Prince's 1979 track "It's Gonna Be Lonely" in the studio and made the beat in a day, impressing West and A&Rs from Def Jam.
-West then rapped over it, though Mitchell refused the usage of his music once the song was set to be mixed in New York and later changed his mind for full publishing rights.
-Toomp remade the beat in Atlanta, re-arranging certain notes and crafting a new melody.
+West then rapped over it, though Prince refused the usage of his music once the song was set to be mixed in New York and later changed his mind in favor of full publishing rights, which Toomp did not approve of.
+Toomp then remade the beat in Atlanta, re-arranging certain notes and crafting a new melody.
 Back in New York, West synced his vocals again with the new track, with the final product impressing listeners.
 Toomp served as the sole producer, making "Big Brother" the only track on Graduation not to have production by West.
 He co-wrote the song with Toomp as a tribute to his mentor and fellow rapper Jay-Z, whom he has felt so close to as a friend that he sees him as a brother.
 In January 2012, soul singer Tony Williams shared unreleased footage of West playing "Big Brother" to Jay-Z for the first time.
 Jay-Z became emotional after realizing he was the subject.
 The rapper said that he thought the song was "brilliantly written" and West's best work since "Jesus Walks" (2004), in terms of structure, emotion, and other factors.
 He further explained that working with West has "always been a big brother thing and a respect thing".